KitBuilders Inter-Mag Issue #64

 Before we start on the editorial for this issue I feel I have to explain something.
 For the individuals who are not fans of KB or not fans of Barbara or myself please do us and the whole modeling community a favor and simply press the red “X" in the box in the upper right hand corner.
 I would rather you know nothing about something you do not care about than have to subject the other hobbyists from hearing your never ending complaints.
-What we do is very simple, but you would think we were attempting a high tech launch of some artificial intelligence or Kubernetes project given some of the nasty criticisms we've received.
-We are not showing off a mainframe modernization strategy where legacy software is upgraded and tested before launching live.
-No apps involving data science or DevOps are involved, just great art by dedicated artists, so please look at our efforts in this light!
+What we do is very simple, but you would think we were attempting to pollute the environment with airborne toxins given some of the inappropriate & nasty criticisms we've received including insulting comments associating us with medical waste.
+We are not forcing everyone into accepting our claim to be the best medical disposal service - where biohazardous material can be handled and processed in your lap.
+Nothing involving waste management is involved, just great art by dedicated artists, so please look at our efforts in this light!
 We're here for the fun of it, and to share our hobby with other interested parties.

 This magazine is launched for the simple idea of support for this hobby.
 In fact this hobby needs as much support as it can get these days since the hobby has allowed the few to drive the pleasure of the many.
 We have re-created the look and feel of the Kitbuilders Magazine into the new Kitbuilders Inter-Mag for mature modelers.
 It was not a decision that came lightly but one has to be able to create a magazine that is financially capable of sustaining itself.
 We never intended for this magazine to make money but we have no intention of financially supporting it neither.